 1998 Auto Workers’ Strike

-On June 5, 1998, 3,400 workers at a General Motors metal-stamping factory in Flint, Mich., walked off the job because GM had broken a commitment to upgrade the facility.
-Then 5,800 workers at a GM parts plant joined them to protest outsourcing to non-union plants.
+On June 5, 1998, 3,400 workers at a General Motors metal-stamping factory in Flint, Michigan, walked off the job because GM had broken a commitment to upgrade the facility.
+Then 5,800 workers at a GM parts plant joined them to protest outsourcing to nonunion plants.

-The 54-day strike by members of United Auto Workers union stopped production at GM plants across the U.S., which led to the layoffs of about 193,000 non-union workers and cost the auto manufacturer $2 billion profits, according to AutoBlog.
-In an agreement that ended the strike, GM agreed invest in its American factories and workers agreed to increase output.
+The 54-day strike by members of United Auto Workers union stopped production at GM plants across the U.S., which led to the layoffs of about 193,000 nonunion workers and cost the auto manufacturer $2 billion in profits, according to AutoBlog.
+In an agreement that ended the strike, GM agreed to invest in its American factories, and workers agreed to increase output.
 But it failed to prevent the decline of the auto industry in Flint, where the auto manufacturing workforce is now a fraction of what it was before the strike.
-Today, the Flint area is finally starting to bounce back.

 2018 West Virginia Teachers’ Strike

 West Virginia’s 20,000 teachers launched a statewide walkout on Feb.
-22 to rally for a pay raise and to improve their health coverage, according to CNN.
-The strike lasted nine days until the state legislature passed a 5 percent pay raise for all state workers.
+22, 2018, to rally for a pay raise and to improve their health coverage, according to CNN.
+The strike lasted nine days until the state legislature passed a 5% pay raise for all state workers.

-The West Virginia walkout sparked teachers’ strikes in Arizona, Colorado, Kentucky and Oklahoma.
+The West Virginia walkout sparked teachers’ strikes across America.
 Although the outcomes have been mixed, some are suggesting that the teachers’ strikes could mark the comeback of organized labor – and bring about improvements to the U.S. education system.